open-mmlab/mmdetection/docs/compatibility.md

 # Compatibility of MMDetection 2.x

-## Mask AP Evaluation
+## Mask AP Evaluation since MMDetection 2.12.0

-Before [PR 4898](https://github.com/open-mmlab/mmdetection/pull/4898), the mask AP of small, medium, and large instances is calculated based on the bounding box area rather than the real mask area.
+Before [PR 4898](https://github.com/open-mmlab/mmdetection/pull/4898) and V2.13.0, the mask AP of small, medium, and large instances is calculated based on the bounding box area rather than the real mask area.
 This leads to higher APs and APm but lower APl but will not affect the overall mask AP.
 [PR 4898](https://github.com/open-mmlab/mmdetection/pull/4898) change it to use mask areas by deleting `bbox` in mask AP calculation.
 The new calculation is consistent with [Detectron2](https://github.com/facebookresearch/detectron2/).